AimanLF/Team_13/ReadMe.md

 fixation_time: for any simulation, one allele will always reach a frequency equal to 1 (so only one to remain).
 This test verify it's the case (with 2 and 5 alleles).

 ### test_simulation
+somme1: check if sum of alleles frequencies remains equal to 1 after a given number of calls to multibinomial (10 in this case).

+fixation: controls that if an allele disappear (ie. its frequence is null) it won't reappear in the simulation.
 ```
 tbd
 ```